davtsang/TsangPS/README.md

 	\solution{FULL SOL}{SHORT ANS}

- Solutions have second argument printed [Ans: #2] upside down in the margin of the problem sheet and #1 only shown in the solutions set. if no margin answers are wanted on the problem sheet just use an empty second arg
+ Solutions have second argument printed [Ans: #2] (upside down if FlipAns is set) in the margin of the problem sheet and #1 only shown in the solutions set.

+ If no margin answers are wanted on the problem sheet just use an empty second argument, i.e.,

+ 	\solution{FULL SOL}{}